-10 ways of bringing the beach back to your garden
+10 ways of creating a beach garden theme

-The words ‘seaside’ and ‘garden’ are a bit of a contradiction in terms.
-But at this time of year, we’d all like a bit more beach in our back yard.
-August is not the best month for traditional bedding in the classic middle-sized English garden.
-So if you’ve even got a strip of shingle or gravel, a few yards of decking or a stone terrace, borrow from the beach.
+Would you like a bit more beach in our back yard?
+If you’ve even got a strip of shingle or gravel, a few yards of decking or a stone terrace, borrow from the beach.

 1) Beach greens are racing-green or grey….

 Most beach greenery I saw ranged from mid to dark green or grey.
 There weren’t many acid or lawn green tones.

 Think frondy tamarisk, seen here at the Connaught Gardens, overlooking the Devon coast.
 Here some of the garden literally hangs off the edge of a cliff, while more traditional bedding is protected behind walls:

 ‘There’s a saying in Cornwall: you can either have a garden or a view,’ says Mark Pollard from East Devon’s parks, who’s in charge of the planting at Connaught Gardens.
 The gardens show that you can grow anything by the sea if you protect it carefully – there are hydrangeas, roses, a jungle garden, cactuses and wild-flower beds as well as the real sea stuff.

 2) …..or sculptural and spare

 There is a small beach near Whitstable where the gardens go right down to the sea front.
 The plants spread beyond their own boundaries.
 Fennel, sedums, California poppies and rosa rugosa mix with the Crambe Maritima (sea kale).

 Every year at the end of June, approximately ten private gardens in Whitstable open to the public.
 Some are seaside gardens, and they have lovely ideas.